TURLEing/TURLEing/README.md

 ## “理想与孤独。”
 His name is "Xu Tianze".

-However, he'd perfer his Nick name "天泽龟(Tianze-san)", which is a tricky homophonic pun.
+However, he'd perfer his Nick name "天泽龟(Tianze-kun)", which is a tricky homophonic pun.

 He is an undergraduated student from **BUPT(Beijing University of Posts and Telecommunications)**, majoring in E-commerce & Law.